Colorado

 Where to Stay

 If you can get a spot, camping in the park is a must!
 Waking up to the birds chirping is a splendid way to start the day.
-However, if you want something a bit more upscale than a tent, then there are plenty of Airbnbs and cabins to rent in the gateway town of Estes Park.
+However, if you want something a bit more upscale than a tent, then there are plenty of cabins to rent in the gateway town of Estes Park.

 Related Read: 9 Glorious Places to See Colorado’s Fall Colors